 Jackson takes a surgical approach to his material, prising open the public personae of Carson and Redmond to find the complexities and contradictions beneath.
 At times he seems to enjoy teasing the boundaries of what we know – or think we do – about the two men.
 “Would a Carsonite leadership of the Irish Party have produced a different fate for constitutional nationalism?” he asks.
 “Would a more senatorial and oritund command of Ulster unionism have sustained a militant defiance of the British Government?”
 The pair, Jackson suggests, each had the right abilities for the wrong position.

 On a lighter note are the range of documents and memorandum on display here.
-They vary from satirical cartoon and political posters, to a postcard featuring Redmond’s pensive visage on one side and on the other a written comment from an appreciative – and apparently Unionist – woman: “Is not this photo nice.
+They vary from satirical cartoons and political posters, to a postcard featuring Redmond’s pensive visage on one side and on the other a written comment from an appreciative – and apparently Unionist – woman: “Is not this photo nice.
 Though of wrong party, I would like to elope with him.”

 Publisher’s Website: Royal Irish Academy